Skip to contents

 Can I convert human genes to any organism myself instead of using this package?

-Yes.
-A popular method is using the biomaRt package.
+One popular method is using the biomaRt package.
 You may still end up with dozens of homologs for some genes, so additional cleanup may be helpful.

 Aren’t there already other similar tools?